 - ¼ cup panko bread crumbs

-- Prepare the ingredients: rinse and trim one pound of green beans, chop one clove of garlic and ¼ cup of almonds; set them aside.
-Measure out 1 tablespoon butter and ¼ cup panko bread crumbs.
+- Prepare the ingredients: rinse and trim the green beans, chop the garlic and almonds if they are not sliced.
+Measure the butter and panko breadcrumbs

-- Add a small amount of water to a saucepan (enough to cover the bottom of the pan - about 1 inch) If you have a steamer basket, place it inside the saucepan and place the green beans on top of the basket.
+- Add a small amount of water to a saucepan (enough to cover the bottom of the pan - about 1 inch).
+Place a steamer basket inside the saucepan and place the green beans on top of the basket.
 If you don't have a steamer basket, place the green beans into the water in the pan, they should not be completely covered with water.

 - Cover the beans and cook over medium heat until they become crisp-tender, or to the texture of green beans that you prefer.